scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

 "SVC" stands for Support Vector Classifier (there also exist SVMs for regression, which are called "SVR" in ``scikit-learn``).

-.. topic:: **Excercise**
+.. topic:: **Exercise**
    :class: green

    Train an ``svm.SVC`` on the digits dataset.
-Leave out the last 10% and test prediction performance on these observations.
+Leave out the last 10%, and test prediction performance on these observations.